Galileo88/Galileos-Planet-Pack/README.md

   * Optimized terrain elevations so KER and the like can honestly tell where sea level is.

-  * Added anomalies and more PQSMod tweaks to some worlds.
+  * Added anomalies to all bodies, and more PQSMod tweaks to some worlds.
 This includes fixes for terrain jitter and performance drain, especially at Tellumo.

   * Improved texure details even more on some worlds.

   * Changed Flight Globals to enable certain provisions and prevent a related issue.

-* Added "Career Saver" and RemoteTech patches as Flight Globals change will cause other issues (specifically: break existing game saves).
+* Added "Career Saver" as the Flight Globals change will cause other issues (specifically: break existing game saves).

 * Strategia updates.

 * Updated deltaV map.

-* Disabled IVA sounds due to unforseen complication.

 * Full Kerbalism support.